Saravanakumar2003/DAT-to-CSV-Convertor/README.md

 ## Project Structure

-- **code.py**: Python script for the .dat to .csv conversion.
+- **app.py**: Python script for the .dat to .csv conversion.
 - **conversion_utils.py**: Utility functions used for data processing.
 - **templates**: This directory holds HTML templates used in the application.
 The upload.html file resides here, facilitating file upload functionality.
-- **converted_files**:  A folder dedicated to storing converted CSV files.
-The converted output files are stored in this directory.
+- **converted_files**: The converted output files are stored in this directory.
+- **uploaded_files**:  A folder dedicated to storing uploaded .dat files for the conversion process.
 - **README.md**: The current document provides an overview of the project.

 ## Scope of the problem